bcgov/greenlight/README.md

 The steps below describe how to add and register a new issuer service to a dFlow instance.

 Prerequisites:
-- You have followed the [OpenShift Scripts](https://github.com/BCDevOps/openshift-project-tools/blob/master/bin/README.md) environment setup instructions to install and configure the scripts for use on your system.
+- You have followed the [OpenShift Scripts](https://github.com/BCDevOps/openshift-project-tools/blob/master/bin/README.md) environment setup instructions to install and configure the scripts for use on your system (only for OpenShift deployments).

 ### Create Configuration Files

 First of all, we need to create the configuration files for the new issuer service.
-Following one of the existing agents as an example (e.g.: bcreg), create a new folder containing `routes.yml`, `schemas.yml`, `services.yml` and `settings.yml`. name the folder using a short mnemonic name, that will be used throughout the configuration (e.g.: myorg).
+Following one of the existing agents as an example (e.g.: bcreg), create a new folder containing `routes.yml`, `schemas.yml`, `services.yml` and `settings.yml`.
+Name the folder using a short mnemonic, that will be used throughout the configuration (e.g.: myorg).

 For more information on creating and setting up the configuration files, please refer to the documentation in [von-agent-template](https://github.com/bcgov/von-agent-template/tree/master/von-x-agent/config).

 ### Update Caddy Configuration

 Caddy needs to be configured to support proxying requests to the new agent.
-To do this, add a set of proxy instructions to the Caddyfile, following what already inplace for the other agents.
+To do this, add the following proxy instructions to the Caddyfile, making sure to replace _myorg_ with the mnemonic you previously picked.
 ```
 proxy /myorg/health {%MYORG_AGENT_HOST%}:{%MYORG_AGENT_PORT%} {
     without /worksafe